Posterior Capsular Opacification: Symptoms, Causes & Treatment

 If you develop a new blurred or cloudy spot in your vision after cataract surgery, it’s likely to be posterior capsule opacification (PCO).

-PCO is a relatively common complication of cataract surgery that happens to about 10-20% of patients in the UK which is treated with a quick outpatient laser eye procedure.
+PCO is a relatively common complication of cataract surgery that occurs in up to 50% of patients within 2-5 years of surgery.
+We treat it with a quick outpatient laser eye procedure.

 What is posterior capsular opacification?

-In a cataract operation, the surgeon removes the cloudy lens from the capsule that contains your lens.
+During a cataract operation, our surgeon removes the cloudy lens from the capsule that contains your lens.
 They then replace it with an artificial lens called an intraocular lens (IOL).

-- appears at the back of the lens capsule
+- It appears at the back of the lens capsule

-- and the capsule becomes thickened and opaque (less transparent)
+- The capsule becomes thickened and opaque (less transparent)

 PCO can develop in both eyes – if you had cataract surgery in both – but it may affect each at a different time.

-What are the symptoms of posterior capsule opacification?
+What are the symptoms of posterior capsular opacification?

 - Hazy, cloudy or blurred vision